 Who uses WordPress?

 Rest easy, knowing you’re in good company if you use WordPress to publish on the web.
-Many famous blogs, news outlets, music sites, Fortune 500 companies and celebrities are using WordPress, including NBC, CBS, USA Today, Time, Disney, Airbnb, Spotify, TechCrunch and even the Pioneer Woman.
+Many famous blogs, news outlets, music sites, Fortune 500 companies, and celebrities use WordPress, including NBC, CBS, USA Today, Time, Disney, Airbnb, Spotify, TechCrunch, and even Pioneer Woman.

 WordPress.com vs. WordPress.org

 If you’re just getting started with WordPress, there are a few important things to know.
 First up, you’ll need to know the difference between WordPress.com vs. WordPress.org.

 The difference between WordPress.com vs. WordPress.org can be a little confusing if you are new to using WordPress.

 - WordPress.com is the hosted version of WordPress, where you can create a WordPress.com account to make a blog or website.